Food Preparation & Nutrition Subject Staff

 Food Technology / Food Preparation and Nutrition is a valuable and enriching subject within today’s society providing deep knowledge and skills for all.
 It enables students to be successful by drawing upon knowledge learned across the curriculum so they can actively contribute to the creativity, culture, diversity, health and wellbeing of themselves, their community and the world in which they live.

-Practical elements of the curriculum demonstrate a high level of competence allowing the students to consolidate their learning that underpins key food preparation and nutrition processes and the implementation of accurate food safety and hygiene practices.
-Students are able to recognise a wide range of factors involved in food choice, culture and religion, and society ensuring students are able to promote and apply the principles of nutrition and make informed food choices to achieve a healthy, balanced diet.
+Practical elements of the curriculum demonstrate a high level of competence allowing the students to consolidate the learning that underpins key food preparation and nutrition processes and the implementation of accurate food safety and hygiene practices.
+Students are able to recognise a wide range of factors involved in food choice, and religion, and society ensuring students are able to promote and apply the principles of nutrition and make informed food choices to achieve a healthy, balanced diet.

 There will be opportunities to draw upon and use their knowledge and skills from a wide range of other disciplines from across the school to give their learning purpose and relevance and enable thorough reflection of their work.